memfault/interrupt/_drafts/test-automation-renode.md

 ## More Robot Framework Tips & Tricks

-The best place to start for inspiration of the various features of Renode's integration with Robot Framework is to search around the Internet.
+The best place to start for inspiration for the various features of Renode's integration with Robot Framework is to search around the Internet.
 I've searched for "Create Terminal Tester" on [GitHub](https://github.com/search?q=%22Create+Terminal+Tester%22&type=Code) and